CMSgov/ab2d/JENKINS.md

 ## Docker Upgrades

-Docker should be upgraded to the latest release
+* Docker should be upgraded to the latest release.
+* docker-compose must be upgraded to at least 1.27.0.rc2 or the latest release.

+Like with Java and Maven, you should set the Docker installation at the following url: `<jenkins_ip>:8080/configureTools`.

 ## DNS Resolution Issues